 Guidance for students accused of sexual misconduct

-Being accused of sexual misconduct can be a traumatic experience for anyone.
 The University’s Duty of Care extends to both alleged victims and alleged perpetrators of sexual misconduct.
-This document sets out what might happen next and what the University’s role can be.
+The following information sets out what might happen next and what the University’s role can be.
 It is important to know that the list of possible actions below is not an exhaustive one.

 - It can help to speak to a trusted person or confidant, but be aware that anything you say to anybody at this time may be called forward as evidence by the Crown authorities and therefore confidentiality is really only guaranteed with a personal representing lawyer.